-Straight from the source, it can’t get any better than seafood fresh from the kelong.
-For the ultimate fresh seafood experience, check out these rustic places around Singapore… before they’re all gone
+Straight from the source, it can’t get any better than enjoying seafood fresh from the kelong.
+For the ultimate farm-to-table experience, check out kelongs around Singapore before they’re all gone.

-Love your seafood buffets and farm-to-table dining?
-It all starts from the kelong.
+Love your seafood restaurants and farm-to-table dining?
+It all starts from a kelong.
 Kelongs are floating fish farms found in waters off Singapore, Malaysia, the Philippines and Indonesia.
-Only a handful remain around here due to rapid urbanisation, so if you ever need a respite from city life, pack light, dress down and hop on a boat.
-Heads up: at some of these spots you can dig into the freshest seafood meal you’ll ever get your hands on!
+Because of rapid urbanisation, only a handful remain today.
+So if you ever need a respite from city life, pack light, dress down and hop on a boat.
+Heads up: at some of these kelongs around Singapore, you can dig into the freshest seafood meal you’ll ever get your hands on!

-Smith Marine, between Pulau Ubin and Changi Point Ferry Terminal, Contact at +65 9792 7609 (reservation must be made at least 3 days in advance)
+Smith Marine, between Pulau Ubin and Changi Point Ferry Terminal

-If you want to boast that you had your dinner “overseas” to your colleagues, Chia Soon Kelong’s your spot.
-A short ride from Changi Ferry Terminal, Chia Soon Kelong is technically in Malaysian waters.
-Built to be a day trip and also a stay-over destination, there’s accommodation if you do decide to spend a night – nothing fancy and there’s no electricity from 8am to 8pm.
-Most visitors spend a day fishing (for their dinner) at the kelong before gathering in the evening to enjoy dinner together.
-And oh, you do have to bring a passport to get it stamped but that just makes it more interesting.
+If you want to boast that you had your dinner “overseas” with your colleagues, Chia Soon Kelong’s your spot.
+A short ride from Changi Ferry Terminal, Chia Soon Kelong is technically in Malaysian waters, so be sure to bring your passport.
+Built to be a day trip and also a stay-over destination, there’s accommodation if you do decide to spend a night – don’t expect anything fancy though.
+For the avid fishermen amongst us, bring your gear along and spend your day catching fish while admiring the morning sunrise.

 Chia Soon Kelong, Pasir Gogok, Johor, Malaysia

 Take a slightly longer boat ride in the open waters and make a stop in the Riau Islands at Blue Mountain Kelong.
 Blue Mountain has all the facilities and amenities for an entire day of swimming, chilling, and fishing.
+And at night once you’ve gotten a view of the sunset, stay a little longer and stargaze.
 If you really want to get away from the Lion City for a day (or three days and two nights), hop on the ferry to Riau Islands.

 Blue Mountain Kelong, Subang Mas, Galang, Batam City, Riau Islands 29483, Indonesia